bgardner/avant-garde/readme.txt

 == Description ==

 An experimental block theme for those who love simplicity.
+Avant-garde is all about pushing boundaries and experimenting with new ideas.
+It’s about dreaming, thinking outside the box, and creating something unique.

 == Changelog ==

+= 1.0.4 =

+Relocate block styles, update description.

 = 1.0.3 =